pradanaadn/resume/rendercv_output/Putu_Gede_Pradana_Adnyana_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Contributed to integration of RTSP cameras for object detection and optimized multithreaded data processing using CUDA, improving system performance by 40\% and enabling real-time analytics.],[Led data collection and labeling for training datasets for object detection.],[Led data collection and labeling for training datasets for object detection.],[Configured MQTT protocols and integrated them with ThingsBoard, ensuring seamless data communication and system reliability.],)
+    #v(design-highlights-top-margin);#highlights([Contributed to integration of RTSP cameras for object detection and optimized multithreaded data processing using CUDA, improving system performance by 40\% and enabling real-time analytics.],[Led data collection and labeling for training datasets for object detection.],[Configured MQTT protocols and integrated them with ThingsBoard, ensuring seamless data communication and system reliability.],)
   ],
 )